 A Gay Travel Greece Cultural Tour.
 Visit classic landmarks of Greece’s Golden Age in Athens, Sparta, Olympia and Delphi, and wander the lanes of ancient coastal villages of the Peloponnese Peninsula.
-Conclude your time in Greece with our relaxing 4-day optional extension to the picturesque (and very gay-friendly) island of Mykonos.
+Conclude your time in Greece with our relaxing 4-day optional extension to the picturesque (and very gay-friendly) island of Crete.

 Ancient Greece presided over an age of incomparable human achievement.
 Great historians like Herodotus and Thucydides, great dramatists like Sophocles, Euripides and Aeschylus, and the brilliant philosopher Socrates still shine like beacons of light in today’s search for knowledge and understanding of our world.

 Democracy was embraced as an experiment that would set the foundation for governments to come.
 Amazing structures were built in Athens and other Hellenic city-states, many of which still stand to remind us of the genius and creativity of the early Greeks.
 It was an age of human discovery and achievement – an age which proudly bears the name classical.
 For almost two weeks we will experience the Golden Age of Greek Civilization first hand.
 Starting in Athens, we’ll visit the Parthenon, the iconic structure overlooking the city from the Acropolis, we’ll dine in traditional tavernas, and stroll through the lovely Plaka.
 From there our journey takes us west to historic Peloponnese sites such as Corinth, Mycenae, Epidaurus and Olympia.
 Our home base to start our exploration will be Nafplio, a charming city perfectly situated on a promontory overlooking the Argolic Gulf.